|

 Public App IRA

 Unfortunately, Public.com does not offer IRA accounts at this time.
-There are no Traditional IRA, ROTH IRA, SEP, or SIMPLE retirement accounts provided on the Public app.
-For a $0 commission IRA provider, see Charles Schwab Brokerage.
+This means there are no Traditional IRA, ROTH IRA, SEP, or SIMPLE retirement accounts available on the Public app.
+For a $0 commission IRA provider, consider

 Visit Charles Schwab Website